eWaterCycle/forecast-docker/README.md

 Copy `settings.rc.example` to `settings.rc` and edit it.

-The initial state tarballs (*.tar.bz2) have to available on the host.
+The initial state tarballs (*.tar.bz2) have to be available on the host.
 The forecast archive root directory should exist on the host.

 ## Run